-11. Taxation
+12. Taxation

-As at 31 December 2024, the Company had been granted Guernsey tax exempt status in accordance with The Income Tax (Exempt Bodies) (Guernsey) Ordinance 1989 (as amended).
-Its liability for Guernsey taxation is limited to an annual fee of £1,600 (29 February 2024: £1,600).
-Regarding the Company's tax-exempt status for 2025, an application has been made and the Company is awaiting confirmation.
+As at 31 December 2023, the Company had been granted Guernsey tax exempt status in accordance with The Income Tax (Exempt Bodies) (Guernsey) Ordinance 1989 (as amended).
+Regarding the Company's tax-exempt status for 2024, an application has been made and the company is awaiting confirmation.